reespozzi/ai-academy-platforms/part-3/task-1-first-ci-pipeline.md

 ### Part C: Add Container Building

 Extend your workflow to build your Docker image after everything works, we did this locally remember!
+Don't worry about pushing it for now.
+Focus on making sure the pipeline is able to build and tag your image without failing.
+We'll add this functionality to run on every branch for now.

 **Add steps to:**